 The program will be co-directed by Dr. Christopher Mason, the WorldQuant Foundation Research Scholar and associate professor of physiology and biophysics, and Dr. Olivier Elemento, the Walter B. Wriston Research Scholar and associate professor of physiology and biophysics.
 Drs.
 Mason and Elemento are longstanding collaborators and colleagues; with this gift, they plan to pioneer new algorithms and technologies that will broaden the scope of personalized medicine.

-“This extremely creative gift will accelerate and expand Weill Cornell Medicine’s approach to precision medicine, providing new predictive tools that will lead to even better outcomes for patients,” says Jessica Bibliowicz, chairman of the Board of Overseers.
+“This extremely creative gift will accelerate and expand Weill Cornell Medicine’s approach to precision medicine, providing new predictive tools that will lead to even better outcomes for patients,” says Jessica Bibliowicz, chair of the Board of Overseers.
 “We are very grateful to Igor Tulchinsky and WorldQuant, LLC for making this initiative possible.”

 Although the worlds of finance and medicine may appear vastly different, both fields use “big data” to discover important patterns, observes Mr. Tulchinsky.
 He first became intrigued by the potential application of digital data to enhance biomedical research several years ago.
 In 2014, he established the WorldQuant Foundation Research Scholar Award, at Weill Cornell Medicine, currently held by Dr. Mason.